TanishqMishra12/TanishqMishra12/README.md

 - 👋 Hi, I’m @TanishqMishra12
 - 👀 I’m interested in AI and machine learning
 - 🌱 I’m currently learning c++, python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new technology relatred to AI
-- 📫 How to reach me ...
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ...